metadriverse/metadriverse.github.io/_pages/MetaUrban.md

 <div class="research-section">
 <h3 style="text-align: center">Acknowledgement</h3>
 <p>
 The project is supported by the NSF Grants CCRI-2235012, RI-2339769, and POSE-2346267, and Intel Rising Star Faculty Award.
 We extend our gratitude for the excellent datasets, including 3D objects from <a href="https://github.com/allenai/objaverse-xl" target="_blank">Objaverse-XL</a> and <a href="https://omniobject3d.github.io/" target="_blank">OmniObject3D</a>, 3D humans from <a href="https://synbody.github.io/" target="_blank">SynBody</a>, and human motions from <a href="https://bedlam.is.tue.mpg.de/" target="_blank">BEDLAM</a>.
 Special thanks to Hao Zhu, Haiyi Mei, Jianglin Fu, Rongzhang Gu, Lei Yang, and Zhenghao Peng for their assistance and insightful discussions.
+Thank <a href="https://www.cocodelivery.com/" target="_blank">COCO Robot</a> for donating virtual and physical robots.
 </p>
 </div>